-These articles are for the upper and engineering management professional that may have a bit of hands on CAD management experience.
-It also may interest the academics in the engineering schools since the engineer now has taken on the responsibilities of the draftsman, the PLM guru, MBE expert and the independent engineering consultant.
+These articles are for the upper and engineering management professional that may have a bit of hands on CAD management experience, the academics in the engineering schools since the engineer now has taken on the responsibilities of the draftsman, the PLM guru, MBE expert and the independent engineering consultant.
 This requires a new type of engineer which I call the "3D CAD engineer".
 It will illuminate the problems the PLM/MBE/MBD experts are having today.

 After pondering on engineering's problem with 3D CAD for 17 years, I have finally found the source of the problem.
 It is industrial/mechanical engineering managment.
 It is not the PLM Guru's or the lack of effective training for the new 3D CAD engineers.
 Engineering management, for what ever reason, have allowed CAD to be ineffectively integrated into the engineering process and removed from their control.

 They have allowed those that have virtually no applicable engineering knowledge or experience to replace them as leaders.
 They allowed the elimination of drafting and their documentation responsibilities without any plan on how to replace them.
 Changing the name to Engineering Technologists!